 Despite the weekend’s underwhelming showing, Head Coach Grant Achilles believes the team has room for improvement and that there is much more the Bears have to offer as they continue league play.
 “Our work is important and is reflected on the production on the field,” said Achilles.
 “When we play like we are capable of, then we’re a good team.
 We just haven’t put together a complete game on a consistent basis.”

 Columbia 10, Brown 8

 In the first game of the series, Brown fell to Columbia after the Lions jumped ahead in the top of the second inning.
-The Lions plated three runs on three hits, including a two-run infield single up the middle.
+The Lions scored three runs on three hits, including a two-run infield single up the middle.
 Bobby Olsen ’23 started on the mound and pitched six innings, allowing three runs on six hits.
 The Bears responded in the bottom of the second inning with a single from second baseman Reece Rappoli ’24 and a walk from third baseman Charles Crawford ’24.
-Jacob Burley ’23 was able to load the bases after drawing a four-pitch walk, setting up a Gunner Boree ’25 grand slam that put Brown in front 4-3.
+Jacob Burley ’23 was able to load the bases after drawing a four-pitch walk, setting up a Gunner Boree ’25 grand slam that put Brown ahead 4-3.

 Columbia 15, Brown 5

 In game two, Columbia again got an early lead, scoring three times on three hits in the first inning.
 Brown was able to earn a point thanks to the efforts of Jackson Hipp ’22, who drew a walk with the bases loaded.
 But Columbia’s dominance continued as they added two more runs on three hits in the top of the second, capitalizing off a Brown error to increase their lead to 5-1.